 - Phased reopening: Expect a gradual reopening and/or partial reopening of certain locations.
 Retail and dining locations n Downtown Disney reopened prior to theme parks.

 - Capacity measures: Advance reservations through a new theme park reservation system are required to visit the parks during the phased reopening.
+The state sets the capacity to 25 percent.
+Indoor dining establishments are limited to 25 percent capacity.
+Annual Passes have already been canceled.

 - Physical distancing measures: Disney has implemented physical distancing guidelines based on guidance from health authorities and government.
 Technology may aid in these efforts, such as the Play Disney Parks App, mobile ordering and virtual queues.
 The parks have increased education and signage to direct guests on social distancing.
 The parks will temporarily suspend fireworks, parades and entertainment that allows crowds to gather.
 Expect signage to remind guests to stay 6 feet apart from other parties and physical barriers, such as plexiglass, in areas that are more difficult to practice physical distancing.